LinlyAC/VDT-AGPReID/README.md

 * Capture time is day. (day or night)
 * Person id is 2519.
 * Index is 320.
 (It has no practical meaning.)

+### License
+* The datasets can only be used for ACADEMIC PURPOSES.
+NO COMERCIAL USE is allowed.
+* Copyright © Sun Yat-sen University.
+All rights reserved.

 ## [1] Method: View-decoupled Transformer